samis-group/ozbargain-bot/python/README.md

 VERBOSE = "true"
 XML_FILE = "/path/to/file/feed"     # Specify an optional path to an xml file you want to load for testing.
 Leave blank if you want to hit ozbargain feed.
 TIMESTAMP_OVERRIDE = "1"    # If you want to override the timestamp that is set and get in ssm parameter.
+AWS_PROFILE = "default"     # Set the AWS profile that you want to use for the SSM calls.
 ```